 In support of Mayor Bowser’s Zero Waste Initiative, DPW has updated its yard waste collection program.

-Yard waste collection begins Monday, August 16, 2021.
+Yard waste collection is now year-round.
 Residents must call 311 to make an appointment for yard waste collection.
-Residents can also visit www.311.dc.gov to make an appointment or download and schedule an appointment using the 311 mobile app available at the Google Play and Apple App stores.
+Residents can also visit 311.dc.gov to make an appointment or download and schedule an appointment using the 311 mobile app available at the Google Play and Apple App stores.

 DPW only collects yard waste in paper bags, which is unlike previous years when plastic bags were acceptable for collection.
 Beginning August 16, 2021 yard waste will only be collected in paper bags.
 DPW will collect up to 20 paper bags of yard waste from residences that receive DPW’s trash and recycling collection services.

 Scheduled yard waste collection is an enhancement to the yard waste program.
-Residents are still able to 1) leave their yard waste bags at the point of trash collection.
-Those bags will be collected as trash and 2) drop off their yard waste at Ft.
-Totten Transfer Station Monday – Friday 1 pm-5 pm and Saturday 8 am – 3 pm; or 3) take a home composting class and learn how to compost at home.
+Residents are still able to 1) leave their paper yard waste bags at the point of trash collection; 2) Resident may drop off their yard waste at Benning Road Transfer Station Wednesday – Friday 10:00 am -2:00 pm; or 3) take a home composting class and learn how to compost at home.

 Yard waste composting is another step in the plan to help the District reach its zero waste goals.
 Scheduling for yard waste collection allows DPW to accurately keep track of the city’s waste diversion.